Atry/fastring/README.md

 # Fastring

 **Fastring** is a string formatting library for Scala.
-`Fastring` can also be used as a template engine, and it is an excellent replacement of JSP, [Scalate](http://scalate.fusesource.org/) or [FreeMarker](http://freemarker.sourceforge.net/).
+`Fastring` is also designed to be a template engine, and it is an excellent replacement of JSP, [Scalate](http://scalate.fusesource.org/) or [FreeMarker](http://freemarker.sourceforge.net/).

 ## It's simple to use